 - Mobile app and web interface

 These features and more are described and reviewed in greater detail within our TransUnion Credit Monitoring review.

 Unfortunately, the differences we found are mostly negative.
-We praise TransUnion’s service because if you sign up directly with them rather than through an affiliate like GoFreeCredit, they are very good at safeguarding user information and respecting privacy.
+We praise TransUnion’s service because if you sign up directly with the company rather than through an affiliate like GoFreeCredit.com, it is very good at safeguarding user information and respecting privacy.
 If you sign up for the same service through GoFreeCredit, your information is not protected in the same way.
-Specifically…

-Additionally, while signing up for TransUnion Credit Monitoring through GoFreeCredit, there is a field for users to enter their telephone number.
-If one scrolls down past unnecessary whitespace on that page, we see some nice fine print, which reads (emphasis mine)
+Additionally, while signing up for TransUnion Credit Monitoring through GoFreeCredit.com, there is a field for users to enter their telephone number.
+If one scrolls down past unnecessary whitespace on that page, there is some nice fine print which reads the following:

 In laymen’s terms, this means that, unlike every other field on that form, you don’t have to enter your phone number, but if you do provide your phone number, they have your permission to bombard you with telemarketing calls and autodialers.

 The fact that this disclosure was deliberately placed out of sight unless the user scrolls down (when they have no reason to do so) feels deceptive to us and some customers might be reluctant to work with a company that engages in these tactics.

 Vague Security Precautions

 GoFreeCredit.com doesn’t appear to be certified by any actual data security firm, and while it claims to be a super-secure site, there is no evidence that this is the case aside from its word that the site is “safe and secure.”
 Given the other practices engaged in by GoFreeCredit.com, potential customers might be wary of taking this company at its word.